December 18, 2017

 A partnership with area municipalities

 In addition to questions about County-wide services, this year’s budget survey also gave respondents an opportunity to provide input at the area municipal level.
 Oxford County partnered with seven area municipalities to include questions ranging from general government and emergency services to parks and recreation, transportation and more.
 The information collected through this partnership will help provide a better understanding of how well municipal services are understood, how they are valued, and which ones are a priority for residents.

-With an earlier release date for this year’s survey, Oxford County will first share survey results across departments so that feedback can be considered before budgets are presented to Council.
-At the County, survey results will be shared with County Council during budget deliberations, which begin this fall.
+With an earlier release date for this year’s survey, Oxford County first shared survey results across departments so that feedback could be considered before budgets were presented to Council.
+At the County, survey results are shared with County Council during budget deliberations, which begin every fall.

 About the County Budget